We’re always open to answering questions

 What do you mean when you say, "no added hormones"?

-Are the hogs and cattle ever given antibiotics?
+Are the hogs ever given antibiotics?

 Is your product certified organic?